-Simmons also contends that it had substantial grounds for appealing the original Assessment that was issued on July 8, 2015, because it had overlooked disclosing in its CPRs its payment of fringe benefits.
-After the oversight was corrected, the DLSE deputy labor commissioner revised the amount found due and owing, thereby reducing the figure for unpaid wages by 82 percent, as reflected by the amended Assessment.
-This circumstance does not supply evidence of substantial grounds for appealing the Assessment as to the amounts found due in this Decision.
+Assessment as to the amounts found due in this Decision.
 Liquidated damages can be imposed only on wages found due under an Assessment, not on wages previously found due in an Assessment but amended out before a Hearing on the Merits.
-Likewise, a waiver of liquidated damages can be only be granted (and is only relevant) as to wages found due by the Director.
+Likewise, a waiver of liquidated damages can be only be granted (and is only relevant) as to the wages found due by the Director.

 Simmons did not demonstrate that it had substantial grounds for appealing the Assessment as to either the amount of unpaid prevailing wages found due in this Decision on account of the misclassification of Cement Mason work, or on account of underpayment of overtime wages.
 Simmons conceded the overtime underpayment.
-As to misclassification, Simmons did not provide any admissible evidence regarding the classification of its Cement Masons.
+As to misclassification, Simmons did not provide any substantive evidence supporting its position on the classification issue, and specifically failed demonstrate substantial grounds for disputing the reclassification of its workers to Cement Mason.
 Rather, as discussed above, Simmons attempted to use the Southern California wage determination and scope of work for Laborer, a determination that is irrelevant to the Project, which was in Fresno County.
-(See § 1771 ["... not less than the general prevailing rate of per diem wages for work of a similar character in the locality in which the work is performed ... shall be paid to workers on public works"], emphasis added.)
+(See § 1771 ["...not less than the general prevailing rate of per diem wages for work of a similar character in the locality in which the work is performed ... shall be paid to workers on public works"], emphasis added.)

-Accordingly, the Director finds that Simmons did not demonstrate grounds for a waiver and is liable for liquidated damages on the unpaid prevailing wages found due in this Decision, in the amount of \$5,644.68.
+Accordingly, the Director finds that Simmons did not demonstrate grounds for a waiver and is liable for liquidated damages on the unpaid prevailing wages found due in this Decision, in the amount of \$12,176.70.